Contact information

 DPhil Student

-On top of research, I am also involved in training collaborators and students in these techniques.
-As well as practical work I enjoy taking a proactive role in public engagement events.
+On top of research, I have also trained collaborators and students in various techniques.
+As well as practical work I enjoy taking a proactive role in public engagement.

 Recent publications